She Wanted To Be The Perfect Mom, Then Landed In A Psychiatric Unit

 "Ready?
 Set?
 Go!"
 Lucy shouts, and Lisa rolls her a small rubber soccer ball.

 Lisa feels like she's back to her normal self.
-But she's been thinking a lot about her experience with postpartum psychosis.
+But she has been thinking a lot about her experience with postpartum psychosis.

 Despite everything, she decided to have another baby.